giftos1/programming-guide/Pseudocode-Guide.md

         while name is not blank
             get age
             if is_adult(age)
-                display name is an adult
+                print name is an adult
             else
-                display name is a minor
+                print name is a minor
             get name

     function is_adult(age)